 I can’t believe it.
 I look out over the water.
 She fell backward and the lake just gulped her up.
 Then closed its curtain of darkness over her as though she’d never been.

 Little ripples caused by a little body.
 Gone in an instant into a dark abyss.

 She was smiling at me just seconds before she fell backward, as if to say: Look at me, look at me!
 Unaware of the danger behind her.

 It swallowed her up and no one could save her.

 Once on land, I see everyone talking; many crying.
-Adults and children gather together, looking out over the water.
-As if it might magically change the tragedy that has just occurred.
+Adults and children gather together looking out over the water.

 I stand alone.
 I don’t speak to anyone.
-I just stare out over the water, which was just a fun excursion such a short time ago.
+I just stare out over the water.

-Until a little girl, too young to understand, took advantage of the fact that no one was keeping an eye on her, and lifted herself to the edge of the boat.
-Completely unaware of the danger.
+A little girl, too young to understand about the danger of drowing took advantage of the fact that no one was keeping an eye on her.
+She lifted herself up to the edge of the boat.

 Why was I the only witness?